Deprivation of liberty within care homes and hospitals

 - Involve a special advocate in some cases.

-The deprivation of liberty can be authorised for a limited time.
-We will reassess the situation to make sure the deprivation of liberty continues to be lawful.
+The deprivation of liberty can only be authorised for a limited time.
+The Managing Authority will require to reapply to the Supervisory Body if further Deprivation of Liberty Safeguards will need to be considered.

 What happens when a deprivation of liberty authorisation is granted?